pts/pymediafileinfo/README.txt

 ~~~
 Q0.
 Which file formats does mediafileinfo.py support?

 A0.
-Get a full list of file formats that can be detecting (by their
+Get a full list of file formats that can be detected (by their
     signature) by running `mediafileinfo.py --list-formats'.
 This will
     include >130 file formats.